axgonz/azure-tooling/README.md

 https://www.powershellgallery.com/packages/posh-git/1.1.0

-Adds information to the Powershell CLI promt when working in a Git directory.
+Adds information to the Powershell CLI prompt when working in a Git directory.
 After installing use your Powershell profile to import it.

 Run as Administrator

 ``` powershell
 # Install posh-git
 Set-ExecutionPolicy RemoteSigned;